This post was originally published on January 24, 2017 and has been updated for accuracy and comprehensiveness.

 Homeowners must learn to be prepared for the worst by taking necessary security precautions—especially if they live in areas prone to crime.

-Below we overview the top ten most dangerous states in the U.S. and how homeowners can protect themselves.
+Below, we overview the top 10 most dangerous states in the U.S. and how homeowners can protect themselves.

 The Most Dangerous States

-Burglaries happen all over the U.S. Yet, some states experience more due to their population, poverty levels, businesses/industries, laws and overall access to security equipment.
-The ten most dangerous states, according to state law enforcement agencies and the FBI, due to some of the above factors are:
+Burglaries happen all over the U.S., but some states experience more due to population, poverty levels, businesses and industries, laws and overall access to security equipment.
+According to World Atlas, these are the top ten most dangerous states in the U.S. based on crime rates.

 - South Carolina